Collections

 Helpful Tools

-ArchivesSpace is a content management system that allows users to access finding aids and inventories for archives and special collections at the University of Dayton.
-Collections from the University Archives and Special Collections, the U.S. Catholic Special Collection and the Marian Library are included.
+ArchivesSpace allows users to access finding aids and inventories for University Archives and Special Collections, the U.S. Catholic Special Collection and the Marian Library.